Local-Connectivity-Lab/scn-documentation/docs/tutorials/grafana-log-dashboard.md

 To aggregate logs from other servers, we set up a method of transferring logs to the Grafana server.
 The logs are pulled into the Grafana server, where they are processed and rendered on a Grafana dashboard.

-Here’s the updated section of the `README` with the requested changes marked.
-The rest remains unchanged.

 ---

 ## Step 5: Configure Data Sources (Logs)